maise-guide/maise/README.md

 ---
 ## Installation

 The code has been extensively tested on Linux platforms.
-We will appreciate the feedback on the installation and performance of the package on different platforms.
+We will appreciate users' feedback on the installation and performance of the package on different platforms.

-1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) to be compiled and the [ISOTROPY package](http://stokes.byu.edu/iso/isotropy.php) (version Version 6, January 2018) to be installed prior to MAISE compilation.
+1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) to be compiled and the [ISOTROPY package](http://stokes.byu.edu/iso/isotropy.php) (Version 6, January 2018) to be installed prior to MAISE compilation.

-Please copy libgsl.a, libgslcblas.a, and all gsl/.h into maise/lib subdirectory and specify the path to ISOTROPY in the maise/makefile (e.g., IPATH := ~/bin/isotropy)
+Please copy libgsl.a, libgslcblas.a, and all gsl/\*.h into maise/lib subdirectory and specify the path to ISOTROPY in the maise/makefile (e.g., IPATH := ~/bin/isotropy)

 2 By default, the code will be compiled for parallel execution with OpenMP.
 If you do not wish to compile the parallel version set 'SERIAL    ?= 1' in maise/makefile